Creature Comforts: The original film

-The advertisements
+Advertisements

 In 1990, Nick Park worked with Phil Rylance and Paul Cardwell to develop a series of British television advertisements for the electricity boards' "Heat Electric" campaign.
 The creative team of advertising agency GGK had seen the original Creature Comforts film and were hugely impressed by it.

 They were convinced that a series of short films modeled on the original film would be ideally suited to television advertising – as long as the advertising was handled with sufficient sensitivity to preserve the integrity and charm of Park's work.
-The initial result of their collaboration was three thirty-seconds Creature Comforts advertisements, made in the same style as the original film.
+The initial result of their collaboration was three 30-second Creature Comforts advertisements, made in the same style as the original film.
 This led to a series.

 Although there had been a tradition of vox pop advertisements going back to the soap powder adverts of the 1960s, the Creature Comforts series was distinctive in its juxtaposition of real-life dialogue and animated creatures.
 The series featured a variety of endearing plasticine animals, including a tortoise, a cat, a family of penguins and a Brazilian parrot.
 The characters were seen in their own domestic settings, chatting to an unseen interviewer behind a large microphone.

 The characters' dialogue was obtained by taking tape recordings of everyday people talking about the comfort and benefits of the electrical appliances in their homes and then using extracts of these – complete with pauses, false starts, repetitions, hesitations and unscripted use of language (such as "easily turn off and on able").
 The selected interviewees spoke in a range of down-to-earth regional accents, and the overall effect was of natural conversation.
 The adverts' warm and cosy tone reflected the warmth and homeliness of central heating.

 There was a certain charm about the animations, with their quirky humour and sharpness of observation – such as in the antics of the non-speaking characters and in the odd little things happening in the background.
 The animations had an unusual expressiveness, with the wit often coming from tiny nuances – such as a dog scratching his ear at a particular moment.